 Evaluation and credits

-Assessment of your work takes place regularly throughout the course on an informal basis and twice during the course on a formal basis.
+Assessment of your work takes place regularly throughout the course on an informal basis and once during the course on a formal basis.
 Assessments take the form of individual tutorials and group reviews.

 After the final assessment students will be issued with a letter-band grade in accordance with the University of Glasgow Study Abroad guidelines.
 The grade will indicate the level of your performance and the work made during the course.

 You will receive 10 Glasgow credits which is approximately equivalent to 2.5 US credits.
 You can take a maximum of 2 GSA classes (subject to availability).

-- Classes usually run on Mondays, Tuesdays and Thursdays depending on the subject.
+- Classes usually run on Mondays, Tuesdays, Thursdays and Fridays depending on the subject.

 - Each class is three-hours long.

 - All teaching, where possible, is conducted on the Glasgow School of Art campus.